-The S.àr.I.-S must be considered as a transitory regime aimed at allowing entrepreneurs to reach a certain level of stability.
-Indeed, when the share capital of the S.à r.I.-S reaches EUR 12,000, the S.à r.I.-S will be transformed into a SARL.
+S.à.r.l.-S must be considered as a transitory regime aimed at allowing young entrepreneurs to reach a certain level of stability.
+Indeed, when the share capital of the S.à.r.l.-S will reach to Euro 12.000, the S.à.r.l.-S will be transformed into SARL.